PhilipYip1988/python-notebooks/mambaforge_install/vscode.md

     + FullyQualifiedErrorId : CommandNotFoundException
 ```

-The code otherwise runs as expected:
+This message can be ignored and the code otherwise runs as expected.
+To get rid of this error message, the (base) Python environment can be added to the Windows Environmental Variables path see [Adding Mambaforge to the Windows Environmental Variables Path](./path.md)

 <img src='images_vscode/img_031.png' alt='img_031' width='450'/>